n4tm/ChopperBot/README.md

 # ChopperBot

-## Say hello to Chopper: A Discord Bot made by myself using Discord.py and Flask
+## Chopper: A Discord Bot made by myself using Discord.py and Flask

 ## What can Chopper do?
 - Arithmetic calculations